Skip to main content

 • The EAC has developed resources to assist election officials with communications about the migration of these standards and reassuring the public that our voting systems are secure and accurate.

-For a full text of each version of the VVSG, including drafts, and other documents pertinent to VVSG, please see below.
+For a full text of each version of the VVSG, and other documents pertinent to VVSG, please see below.

 Approved Guidelines